CCCA Members

 Suki Fredericks is a Vermont-based paintings conservator who has worked in museums and the private sector since 1976.
 Her private studio serves museums, non-profit organizations, and individuals.
 Suki conserves paintings from collections throughout the Northeast, either in the studio or on-site, as necessary.
 Collections include Marsh Billings Rockefeller National Park, Shelburne Museum, Shelburne Farms Inn, Sheldon Museum, St. Johnsbury Athenaeum, Fleming Museum; Collaborative and mixed media treatments have been with Art Care Conservation, Curtains Without Borders, Washi Paper Conservation, and SLM Objects Conservation.
 Suki is graduate school and museum trained, with an M.A. in Art History and a Certificate in Conservation from The Institute of Fine Arts at NYU.
 She is a Professional Associate of the American Institute for Conservation (AIC) and a member of WAAC, NECA, ICOM, AAM, CCCA.

-• Works on Paper, LLC (CCCA Vice-President)
+• Works on Paper, LLC (CCCA Treasurer)

 Contact: carolyn@works-on-paper.net | 802-460-1149